Peterson, Stanton lead Cardinals past winless 49ers

 Phil Dawson kicked a 25-yard field goal with 13:31 left in the game, extending Arizona’s lead to 17-10.
 The Cardinals drove 39 yards in 11 plays and used 7:02 for Dawson’s 32-yarder with 5:33 left, making it 20-10.

-Linebacker Karlos Dansby sealed the victory with an interception at Arizona’s 7 with 2:28 left to play.
+Linebacker Karlos Dansby sealed the victory with his 20th career interception, at Arizona’s 7 with 2:28 left to play, sending the 49ers to another loss.

+“You’ve got to stay positive,” 49ers defensive end Elvis Dumervil said.
+“It’s not like we want to go out and lose.
+We’ve just got to play a lot better.
+Give the Cardinals credit.
+They were a better team today.”

 Arizona capitalized on a 49ers turnover to strike first.
 Cardinals safety Tyrann Mathieu stripped the ball from fullback Kyle Juszczyk after a 7-yard catch, and cornerback Patrick Peterson recovered and returned it 47 yards to the 49ers’ 6.

-Note: EditorsNote: Corrects Stanton’s statistics in second and fourth graphs, and Beathard’s stats in sixth